HuixingJiang/HuixingJiang.github.io/index.md

 # 近期顶会文章
 ## 2025
 - Controlled Low-Rank Adaptation with Subspace Regularization for Continued Training on Large Language Models.
 ACL 2025
+- A Systematic Exploration of Knowledge Graph Alignment with Large Language Models in Retrieval Augmented Generation.
+AAAI 2025
+- Data with High and Consistent Preference Difference Are Better for Reward Model.
+AAAI 2025

 ## 2024
 - KG-Adapter: Enabling Knowledge Graph Integration in Large Language Models through Parameter-Efficient Fine-Tuning，ACL 2024